cogitogroupltd/tekton-helm-chart/examples/tekton-default-build-deploy/README.md

 - EventListener add secret
 - github_token - ignore if empty?
 Or prompt user for input if required
 - taskPodTemplate vs podTemplate - a taskPodTemplate overrides the podTemplate
+- Make eks.role.arn annotations make sense
+- Move resource defs from eventListener
+- Remove dependeny on cluster-admin ClusterRole by creating a new tekton-cluster-admin ClusterRole

 ```bash